ziseoklee/ziseoklee.github.io/assets/study/2025functionaldiffusion/md/post1.md

 ## Introduction

+The last decade has witnessed a revolution in generative modeling, with deep learning frameworks such as [Generative Adversarial Networks (GANs)](https://arxiv.org/abs/1406.2661), [Variational Autoencoders (VAEs)](https://arxiv.org/abs/1312.6114), and more recently, [score-based diffusion models](https://arxiv.org/abs/2011.13456) achieving unprecedented success in synthesizing high-fidelity data across numerous domains.
+A common thread uniting these powerful models is their formulation on finite-dimensional spaces, typically the Euclidean space $\mathbb{R}^d$.
+This paradigm has proven remarkably effective for data that is inherently discrete or can be naturally represented by fixed-size vectors.

+However, a vast and critically important class of data does not fit this mold.
+Data such as physical fields, time-series measurements, images, videos, and geometric shapes are most naturally understood not as collections of discrete points, but as continuous functions.
+The standard practice of forcing this functional data onto a fixed computational grid (e.g., pixels for an image, voxels for a 3D shape) introduces a fundamental disconnect between the model's assumptions and the data's intrinsic nature, leading to significant practical and theoretical limitations.

+This study surveys a paradigm shift in generative modeling: <b>the move from learning distributions of discretized vectors to learning distributions over infinite-dimensional function spaces</b>.
+By embracing a functional perspective, these next-generation models aim to overcome the core limitations of their finite-dimensional predecessors, offering principled solutions for resolution invariance, handling of irregularly sampled data, and the incorporation of geometric and physical priors.
+We will begin by motivating this shift, then build the requisite mathematical foundations from functional analysis and stochastic calculus, survey the state-of-the-art algorithms that extend diffusion, flow matching, and stochastic interpolants to function spaces, and finally, explore their transformative applications across the scientific landscape.

 ### 1.1 The Limitations of Finite-Dimensional Generative Models

 Traditional deep generative models are designed to operate on data represented as vectors in $\mathbb{R}^d$.
 This necessitates a discretization step for any data that is continuous in nature.
 While pragmatic, this approach creates several deeply embedded problems: